mth/yeti/doc/intro.rst

 This compilation to bytecode happens even in the interactive REPL environment - any expression evaluated there will be compiled into JVM classes.
-Yeti has only compiler and no interpretator (this is so to simplify the implementation).
+Yeti has only compiler and no interpreter (this is so to simplify the implementation).

 It is possible to only compile the Yeti code into Java ``.class`` files